 Utppana Ekadashi celebrates the victory of lord Vishnu over a demon named ‘Murasura’.
 Furthermore according to the Hindu legends, the birth of Ekadashi Mata took place on Utpanna Ekadashi.
 In the northern states of India this ekadashi is celebrated during the month of ‘Margashirsh’, whereas in the states of Andhra Pradesh, Gujarat, Karnataka and Maharashtra, Utpanna Ekadashi falls during the month of ‘Kartik’.
 Also in the Malayalam calendar, the month is ‘Vrischika Masam’ or ‘Thulam’ and in the Tamilian calendar it is observed during the ‘Karthigai Masam’ or ‘Aippasi’.
 The main deities of Utpanna Ekadashi are Lord Vishnu and Mata Ekadashi.

-Utpanna Ekadashi 2018 is on December 03 Monday
+Utpanna Ekadashi 2018 was on December 03 Monday

 Rituals during Utpanna Ekadashi: